Dr. Kristin Hope

-Dr. Kristin Hope’s research program is focused on dissecting the molecular regulation of hematopoietic stem cell self-renewal.
+Dr. Kristin Hope’s research program is focused on dissecting the molecular regulation of normal and malignant hematopoietic stem cell self-renewal.
 She aims to identify the underlying processes that lead to the transformation of healthy cells into leukemic cells and contribute to the progression of the disease.

 An RNAi screen identifies Msi2 and Prox1 as having opposite roles in the regulation of hematopoietic stem cell activity